-- LPG optimization in VCM (Vinyl Chloride Monomer) plant resulted in saving of 60 MT of LPG, equivalent to energy saving of 7,32,669 KWH. - Heat integration in VCM and PVC plants to realize total energy savings of 4405 MT steam, equivalent to energy saving of 41,39,280 KWH. - iii.
-Powersavings by Fin fan cooler stoppage during winter in VCM and PVC plants and by replacing low efficiency cooling water pumps with higher efficiency pumps in ETF/VCM plant, resulted in energy saving of 2,27,344 KWH. - iv.
+- x.
+Implementation of digital transformation in reliability management, which will boost the processes to make it faster and efficient, particularly in prediction of maintenance at the plant. - Ratnagiri Resin Plant - LPG optimization in VCM (Vinyl Chloride Monomer) plant resulted in saving of 60 MT of LPG, equivalent to energy saving of 7,32,669 KWH. - Heat integration in VCM and PVC plants to realize total energy savings of 4405 MT steam, equivalent to energy saving of 41,39,280 KWH. - Power savings by Fin fan cooler stoppage during winter in VCM and PVC plants and by replacing low efficiency cooling water pumps with higher efficiency pumps in ETF/VCM plant, resulted in energy saving of 2,27,344 KWH. - iv.
 Auxiliary power reduction in Captive Power Plant by optimizing boiler operation which resulted in energy saving of 16,17,333 KWH. - v.
 Use of transparent sheets in air compressor shed and gravity flow in reverse osmosis plant resulted in power saving of 55,420 KWH. - vi.
 Replacement of conventional lights by LED lamps resulted in power saving of 1,05,556 KWH. - vii.
-65,000 trees were planted in the Ratnagiri plant so far which resulted in reduction of 1,430 MT of CO2 per annum. - viii.
+65,000 trees were planted in the Ratnagiri plant so far which resulted in reduction of 1,430 MT of $CO_2$ per annum. - viii.
 Solar heaters were installed in the guest house which resulted in power saving of 39,222 KWH. - ix.
-Recycling of Jumbo bag in PVC Bagging, reduced consumption of new bags, and resulted in reduction of carbon footprint by 481 MT of CO_2 emissions.
+Recycling of Jumbo bag in PVC Bagging, reduced consumption of new bags, and resulted in reduction of carbon footprint by 481 MT of CO2 emissions.

-x.
 Use of electric forklift in place of diesel forklift to reduce the Carbon footprint by 5.4 MT of CO2 emissions.